What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Please don’t wear old and ugly clothes on your flight.
 I know this guide is supposed to be about what to wear on a flight, but that tip about what not to wear is a good one.
 Trust me.

-What if your bags are lost, and you are stuck in those clothes for 24 hours while they find your bags?
+What if your bags are lost and you are stuck in those clothes for 24 hours until they are found?
 For heaven’s sake, please wear something remotely good-looking.

 The best options I like are: